eapowertools-archive/qs-telemetry-dashboard-node/README.md

 ## Reading the logs
  - **_IMPORTANT:_** If your ArchiveLog path is not resolving, you may need to change the `vComputerName` variable on roughly line 20 in the script.
 Here you can change the path it looks for (e.g. different name or need to append a domain name).
+ - The variable `v#LogDays` sets how many days back you would like to load log files from.
+The default value is `60` which can be changed in the load script on roughly line 25.
  - Telemetry data is logged to C:\ProgramData\Qlik\Sense\Log\Engine\Trace\<hostname>_QixPerformance_Engine.txt and rolls to the ArchiveLog folder in your ServiceCluster share.
  - In addition to the common fields found described here (http://help.qlik.com/en-US/sense/November2017/Subsystems/PlanningQlikSenseDeployments/Content/Deployment/Server-Logging-Tracing-Log-File-Format-Common-Fields.htm), fields relevent to telemetry are:
 	 - **Level**: The logging level threshold the engine operation met.